ArnoAnsems/CatacombGL/README.md

 * ESC - open/close the menu
 * Function keys - various shortcuts, such as F3 for saving the game and F4 for restoring the game
 * Numerical keys - read scrolls
-* Backspace - cheat codes in Armageddon
+* Backspace - cheat codes in Armageddon and Apocalypse
 * Tilde (~) - show log

 # License